A PT’s Opinion on the Best Footwear and Insoles for Flat Feet

 Having straps or laces helps you adjust the upper part of the shoe to fit your foot structure and shape, thereby ensuring the even distribution of your weight in the sole.

 Laced shoes with firm, supportive, and cushioned insoles are best for use with flat feet.
 With flat feet, your foot tends to move more against the heel of the shoe due to your foot shape.
-This can be mitigated by re-threading the laces back between the first and second eyelets to secure the top of your foot.
-Make sure the laces are tightened adequately.

 The Best Orthotic Insoles for Flat Feet

-While the arch support is built into the insole to support your inner foot arch, the heel wedge is an extra thickness on the inner part of the heel to limit its forward movement.
-The metatarsal bar takes the pressure off your metatarsal heads.
-A flat foot insole will not correct your flat foot deformity, but it will prevent complications and limit the adverse effect of a malalignment of your foot.
+The arch support is built into the insole to support your inner foot arch at the precise height and position your foot requires.
+The heel wedge is an extra thickness on the inner part of the heel to limit its forward movement and control pronation.

 Additionally, orthotic insoles can help cushion your feet during sport and exercise, making both more bearable and reducing instances of flat feet pain.
 Insoles can be particularly useful for weightlifters with flat feet, as they're often putting immense pressure on their feet.
 Moreover, basketball and cycling shoe insoles, can also be highly beneficial to athletes, as such activities can be incredibly strenuous on flat feet.